bmullan/ciab-remote-desktop/README.md

 **Pre-requisite**
 An existing CIAB Remote Desktop System Installation on an Ubuntu 18.04 VM/Physical Server/Cloud instance **Host** is required for installation of the CIAB Web Applications.

-The CIAB Admin (person who installed the CIAB Remote Desktop System) when they use Guacamole to log into the CIAB-GUAC container's MATE desktop will find a new ICON on their Desktop.
+The CIAB Admin (person who installed the CIAB Remote Desktop System) when they use Guacamole to log into the CIAB-GUAC container's MATE desktop will find a new ICON on their Desktop named:

-> **ciab-apps-install.sh**
+> **CIAB Web Applications Installer**

-To install one or more of the CIAB Web Applications the Admin needs to click on the **ciab-apps-install.sh** icon.
+To install one or more of the CIAB Web Applications the Admin needs to click on the **CIAB Web Applications Installer** icon.

-**IMPORTANT**: When prompted, **select RUN IN TERMINAL**.
-This *will present you with a GUI menu* with the current list of CIAB Applications you can install.
-Simply *select* all of the applications you wish to install and then press the **Install** button.

 **Each** web application's installation can take up to 5 minutes.
 So be patient as there may be times where there will seem to be no activity for upto 60 seconds or so.